-Jenae Holtz said CAHELP entered a contract with Care Solace to support every one of the CAHELP LEAs.
+Jenae Holtz shared CAHELP entered into a contract with Care Solace to support every one of the CAHELP LEAs.
 This contract is for added supports for mental health, especially for anyone outside of the desert/mountain region.
 Jenae shared that she has heard many times from superintendents that their staff are also struggling and Care Solace is a for students and their families as well as LEA staff.
 Care Solace is a brokerage firm who will give a warm handoff to a therapist.
-They look at the insurance coverage of the person and will connect them to the right agency.
-Jenae continued that within the desert mountain region, DMCC serves children with disabilities with IEPs and that have educationally related mental health services (ERMHS) written into their IEPs and serves children and youth birth to 22 years old who also have Medi-cal as their primary insurance.
+They look at the insurance of the person and will connect them to the right agency.
+Jenae said this is not moving business away from DMCC but there are more needs than DMCC can cover at this point.
+Jenae continued that within the desert mountain region, DMCC serves children with disabilities with IEPs and that have educationally related mental health services (ERMHS) written into their IEPs and students eligible for Medi-cal.